-Despite the surname appearing on a few records spelled either completely different than “Kiernan” or “Kernan” or misspelled, it appears spelled as either “Kiernan” or “Kernan” on a majority of records for the Kernan family in general, with the “Kernan” spelling being the most frequently used on historical documents in the United States.
-Table 1 below shows a survey of family and historical records found for the Kernan family and the spellings of the surname as they appear on each of them.
-(It should be noted that this is not an exhaustive listing of historical records, just some of the major ones relating to surname spelling.)
+Despite the surname appearing on a few records spelled either completely different than “Kiernan” or “Kernan” or misspelled, it appears spelled as either “Kiernan” or “Kernan” on a majority of records for the Kernan family in general, with the “Kernan” spelling being the most frequently used on historical documents in the United States, as shown on Table 2 above.
+Table 3 below shows some of the records with unusual spellings.

 |Quebec Birth & Baptismal Record (Mary)||1832||Cairnon / Kernan|